TFCA Annual Conference Graphic

 Gordon Lohmeyer serves the IFSTA Board of Directors as a representative of the North American Fire Training Directors.

-Gordon Lohmeyer, CFPS serves as the Assistant Agency Director for the Texas A&M Engineering Extension Service (TEEX), responsible for Strategic Initiatives & Business Strategy.
-Prior to this role, Gordon served as the Division Director of TEEX’s Emergency Services Training Institute (ESTI), where he oversaw training and technical assistance programs reaching over 100,000 First Responders annually.
-In addition to his responsibilities at TEEX, Gordon supports the State of Texas Emergency Management Plan, including Industrial Fires of State Significance, which addresses the use of resources and personnel during major incidents or disasters in Texas and other states requiring assistance.
-He is an active member of the States Public Works Response Team.
+Gordon Lohmeyer, CFPS, is the Assistant Agency Director for the Texas A&M Engineering Extension Service (TEEX) and is responsible for Strategic Initiatives & Business Strategy.
+Before this role, Gordon served as the Division Director of TEEX’s Emergency Services Training Institute (ESTI), overseeing training and technical assistance programs reaching over 100,000 First Responders annually.
+In addition to his responsibilities at TEEX, Gordon supports the State of Texas Emergency Management Plan, including Industrial Fires of State Significance, which addresses using resources and personnel during major incidents or disasters in Texas and other states requiring assistance.
+He is an active member of the State Public Works Response Team.
 Gordon currently serves on 11 NFPA Technical Committees.
-Gordon is a Certified Fire Protection Specialist (CFPS) and has over 30 years of experience in industrial safety and emergency response, municipal fire and emergency medical service areas.
+Gordon is a Certified Fire Protection Specialist (CFPS) with over 30 years of experience in industrial safety and emergency response, municipal fire, and emergency medical service areas.

-Gordon serves as the North American Fire Training Directors for Texas.
-Prior to joining the TEEX team, he served as the Fire Chief and Emergency Response Coordinator for Texas Petrochemicals LP.
-He was responsible for Emergency Services for two petrochemical facilities in Texas and one in Louisiana.
-He is a past Zone Representative for Channel Industries Mutual Aid (CIMA); one of the largest industrial mutual aid organizations in the world.
+Gordon serves as the North American Fire Training Director for Texas.
+Before joining the TEEX team, he served as the Fire Chief and Emergency Response Coordinator for Texas Petrochemicals LP.
+He was responsible for Emergency Services for two Texas petrochemical facilities and one Louisiana facility.
+He is a past Zone Representative for Channel Industries Mutual Aid (CIMA), one of the largest industrial mutual aid organizations in the world.
 Gordon also served as a member of the Southwest Louisiana Mutual Aid Association.

 Preventing Personnel Problems and Litigation: Your Personal and Professional Reputation on the Line